 "Stargate Command is approached by representatives of Jonas Quinn's home planet seeking military hardware.
 Their world is divided into three territories and there is a long history of war among them.
 Jonas' country fears that the other two territories are about to sign a non-aggression pact thus making them vulnerable to attack.
 In return for arms, they are offering an abundance of naquadria.
 SGC isn't about to get involved in what amounts to a civil war but there's another possible outcome when Jonas' one-time professor, Doctor Kieran, tells them of an underground movement ready to overthrow the government and seek out a lasting peace.
 SG-1 travels to Jonas Quinn's home planet to obtain information on the situation there but not all is as it seems."

 On this day in 2003, Mobile Suit Gundam Seed aired "Lucas Strikes."
-This served as the forty-second episode of the program's only season, and here's the plot summary as provided by IMDB.com:
+Officially, this served as the forty-second episode of the program's only season, and here's the plot summary as provided by IMDB.com:

 "A war is under way between genetically enhanced Coordinators and unmodified Naturals."